nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

 .. sourcecode:: cpp

   /**
-   * \defgroup mynewmodule This is a new module
+   * @defgroup mynewmodule This is a new module
    */

   /**
-   * \ingroup mynewmodule
+   * @ingroup mynewmodule
    *
    * MyClassOne description.
    */